 I stamped my image on multimedia paper here, with a water-based ink.
 Because many waterproof inks are alcohol-based, they don’t work so well with the alcohol-based Copic markers.
 It just blends into the color you’re adding.
 So, water-based inks are our friends here.

+I started with the greens.
+I found the color system easy to navigate, with the help of the Copic Marker site’s color chart and explanation.
+I chose three colors in the yellow green family - YG21, YG23, and YG25.
 I started with the lightest color, YG21, and filled in all the leaves and stems.
 After that, I put in shadows with the medium color, YG23.
 Then I used the darkest color, YG25, very sparingly in the very darkest spots.
 I will say that the stems here are fairly thin, so I didn’t do any detailed shading on them.
 Next, I went back to YG21 and used it as a blender.
 Now, I could have used an actual colorless blender to do this, but I didn’t really need to, as the lightest of the three colors worked well.
 This final layer blended the three colors a bit, and smoothed out any hard lines.

 Next came the flowers.
 I used three markers from the yellow family – Y13, Y15, and Y19.
 I started with Y13, the lightest color, then the medium color, Y15, then the darkest, Y19, and finally went back in with the lightest and blended them.
 One of the things that have kept me from trying Copics in the past was the fact that when I started to put down color, like I did here with the light yellow, it would start out looking sort of muddy.
 Tam, here at the office, encouraged me to keep trying, and I came back to a trial piece that I hadn’t liked as I colored it, but which looked amazing once it was dry!
 So these yellows are going to dry to be nice and bright.